 - The keto diet was mostly used as a treatment for Type 2 diabetes and cancer.
 Due to the body not breaking down glucose, sugar production stops.
 Now, sugar is the catalyst which is responsible for the growth of cancer cells, and even Type 2 diabetes.
 This diet inhibits sugar production and instead burns fat.

 - This diet if not appropriately followed can result in loss of muscle mass, apatite, and even bring about lethargy.
 So, before following this diet, know which food is essential for you and which isn’t.
+Consider looking into CBD oils as this has been proven to work great with a Keto Diet.
+Check out this Buyer’s Guide by HerbMighty for the best CBD oil.

 Most importantly, consult a dietician and make a plan which won’t impact your health negatively.
 Moreover, this diet mainly runs on fat, approx. 70-80% of the meal consumed on this diet is fat.